2022 United States Senate election in Nevada: Results

 Cortez Masto won urban Clark County and Washoe County, home to Las Vegas and Reno respectively.
 Combined, these two counties contain more than 80% of the state's total population.
 While her margin in Clark County fell from 11% in 2016 to 8% in this election, she flipped Washoe County, which she lost by less than 1% in 2016, with a 4% margin of victory.
 Laxalt won by landslide margins in Nevada's rural counties, but they are lightly populated and cast less than 16% of the total vote.
 In the end, Cortez Masto's victories in the state's two largest counties gave her too large a lead for Laxalt to overcome in rural Nevada.
+Lee Zeldin, in a CNN interview on February 27, 2024, also noted how snow in northern Nevada might have affected rural turnout, giving Masto an advantage.
 As of 2025, no Republican has won any U.S. Senate race in Nevada since 2012.